 The most common surcharges result from something you’ve done as a driver.
 Having an at-fault accident, being involved in auto accidents or making several car insurance claims are all events that typically may be surcharged by car insurance companies.

-The good news is that if you receive a surcharge it doesn’t last forever.
+The good news is that if you receive a surcharge, it doesn’t last forever.
 Surcharges can only affect your rates for a limited number of years.
-The number of year varies according to state law.
+The number of years varies according to state law.
 Or, if the state doesn’t dictate the time period, it’s decided by the internal guidelines of the individual car insurance company.

-The amount of a surcharge may stay the same or be reduced over time.
+The surcharge amount may stay the same or be reduced over time.

-For example, one company may charge you a 60 percent surcharge for a major violation the first year, 30 percent the second and then only 15 percent the third and final year of the surcharge.
-Another car insurance company may charge you a 40 percent surcharge for all three years.
+For example, one company may charge you a 60% surcharge for a major violation the first year, 30% the second and 15% the third and final year of the surcharge.
+Another car insurance company may charge you a 40% surcharge for all three years.

 Car insurance companies’ surcharges shouldn’t be excessive.
-To give consumers some protection against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator and have it approved.
+To protect consumers against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator for approval.

-In some states, your surcharge schedule must accompany your policy; however, in many states to get a copy you have to request a copy from your car insurance company.
+In some states, your surcharge schedule must accompany your policy; however, in many states, you must request a copy from your insurance company.